 10 Hardy House Plants That Are Impossible To Kill

 Indoor plants aren’t just nice to look at.
 They have a lot of positive benefits!
 They help reduce stress, make your indoor air cleaner, and, according to one study actually increases your focus and productivity by 15%!
 But if you’re anything like me, you don’t exactly have the greenest thumb.
-So I decided to seek out a list of 10 nearly impossible to kill houseplants.
+So I decided to seek out a list of 10 nearly impossible to kill hardy houseplants.

 Spider plants get their name from the long, spider leg-like leafs that seem to come directly from the ground.
-These plants enjoy bright to moderate light, but not direct sunlight.
+These hardy houseplants enjoy bright to moderate light, but not direct sunlight.
 They grow fast and will need to be repotted every year.
 Each year, the spider plant sends out offsets, sometimes called “pups,” that can be transplanted and grown into new plants!
 They produce small, white flowers during the summer.
 Water moderately.

 Snake plants are incredibly easy to grow.
 They thrive in full sun, bright light, and darker spaces, making it a versatile indoor and outdoor plant.
 They can handle poor soil conditions and a hit-or-miss watering schedule.
 They produce greenish-white flowers on slender stalks.
 There are more than 50 recognized species of snake plant.